The way I see it, there are two ways you need to die before you can spend eternity in Heaven with our abundantly merciful Lord.

 To Get To Heaven, You Have To Sacrifice Everything

 And I mean absolutely everything.
 That grudge you’re holding against that friend from high school?
 Forgive them.
 Your attachment to material possessions?
 “The desire for possessions is . . . from the world” (1 John 2:16-17).
 The need to have everything go your own way?
 My good friend, Elsa, said it best:

 Looking around at my own life and worldly attachments, it’s clear that this letting go and dying-to-self thing is clearly not as simple as Elsa would have us believe.
 I’m attached to my favorite flowy dresses and my soft couch.
 I spend more time thinking about myself and what I want to get done instead of what Our Lord is calling me to do.
-I hold Caleb to impossible standards and fuss at him when my lofty expectations are not met.

 And then I ask myself: ‘Grace!’
 I say, ‘Are you willing to die to get to heaven?’

 Based on my aforementioned earthly attachments, it sure doesn’t seem like I’m ready to even sneeze in Saint Peter’s general direction (let alone ask him to unlock those pearly gates!)